August has arrived, and SF’s typical real estate cycle sees a slow down in business during July and August because of Karl the Fog.

 Disclaimer: All of these statistics are from the San Francisco MLS.
 The data is believed to be reliable and accurate, but is not warranted.
 Your mileage may vary.
 For the statistics in this post, we are only looking at single family homes in Districts 1 – 10 of San Francisco.
 Condos/Coops/TICs/Lofts will be covered in separate posts.

-What are your thoughts about the San Francisco real estate market?
+What are your thoughts about the San Francisco marketing?
+I think many of these companies need to be doing paid search marketing to improve.
 Does it feel to you like it’s cooling a bit thanks to higher interest rates and plenty of fog?
 Or are are you feeling that things are just as hot as they were in April or May?
 We’d love to hear your thoughts in the comments section below.